geddy/model/README.md

 ### Adapters

-You can specify a different adapter for each model or apply the same adapter to all models.
+An adapter allows a model to communicate with the database.

+Use `model.createAdapter(name, config)` to create an adapter.

 ```javascript
 var adapter = model.createAdapter('postgres', {